Heavy Periods: Understanding Root Causes, Herbal Allies, and When to Get Tested

 4. Perimenopause

-Changing cycle length
+Changing cycle length (shorter, longer, or skipped cycles)

 Mid-cycle or post-period spotting